astro-webmanifest

 Manual mode

-You should create all icons and favicons manually and put them to the public
+You should create all icons and favicons manually and put them in a public folder.

 icons: [